webplatform/docs/guides/html_structural_elements/index.md

 The HTML4 way of doing things is all well and good, but semantically it could be so much better:

 * Humans can tell the different content apart, but machines can't — the browser doesn't see the different divs as header, footer, etc. It sees them as different divs.
 Wouldn't it be more useful if browsers and screen readers were able to explicitly identify say, the navigation menu so a visually impaired user could find it more easily, or the different news items on a bunch of blogs so they could be easily syndicated in an RSS feed without any extra programming?
-* Even if you do use extra code to solve some of these problems, you can still only do it reliably for your web sites, as different web developers will use different class and ID names, especially when you consider the international audience — different web developers in different countries will use different languages to write their class and id names.
+* Even if you do use extra code to solve some of these problems, you can still only do it reliably for your websites, as different web developers will use different class and ID names, especially when you consider the international audience — different web developers in different countries will use different languages to write their class and id names.

-It therefore makes a lot of sense to define a consistent set of elements for everyone to use for the common structural blocks that appear on so many web sites, and this is exactly what is defined in HTML5.
+It therefore makes a lot of sense to define a consistent set of elements for everyone to use for the common structural blocks that appear on so many websites, and this is exactly what is defined in HTML5.

 The new HTML5 elements we will cover in this article are: